operator-framework/operator-controller/docs/drafts/developer.md

 (ctrl-c) to exit
 ```

-Typically, you'll want to press the space bar to have it open the UI in your web browser.
+At the end of the installation process, the command output will prompt you to press the space bar to open the web UI, which provides a useful overview of all the installed components.

 ---